 Many of the districts are striving to gain full FSC certification and indeed many districts have already met the requirements.
 It is perhaps important to understand that that furniture making in Java is a very important occupation and is responsible for the livelihood of many thousands of Indonesians and a source of much needed export trade for the country as a whole.

-Indonesia was one of the first countries to establish rules to be allowed to import timber products into the EU, initially this was voluntary but in 2016 it is becoming law.
+Indonesia was one of the first countries to establish rules to be allowed to import timber products into the EU, initially this was voluntary but in 2016 it became law.
 This means that in order to import timber into the UK our suppliers must provide timber licenses known as FLEGT (Forest Law Enforcement, Governance & Trade).
 More information can be found at: http://www.euflegt.efi.int/indonesia

 A recent study also found that sustainable community run plantations and forest areas produces a significant amount of mahogany to supply the local furniture manufactures.